jpgmv1998/reproducible_paper_template/_template_README_replicationPackage.md

 ## Acknowledgements

 Adapted structure from @vilhuber2020template.
-Use additional examples from @
+Used additional examples from @vieira2023example.

 ## References